 I consider myself to be very fortunate to have retained a steady job for 12 years now.
 For many (far, far too many) disabled people, gaining employment is way more difficult that it needs to be, and attitudes still need to change in many areas.
 So I do count myself lucky, and I’ve worked hard to keep my position, by doing jobs promptly and to the best of my abilities, and earning the respect of the colleagues and customers that I interact with.
 And I do like the work, because of the people I share it with, the variety of tasks that I do each day, and the fact that I’ve learned a lot from it over my time there.

 I’ve been in London for just over a month now, and so far things are going well.
 As anticipated and hoped, it’s been a much needed and refreshing change of routine, and the last few weeks have been pretty busy as you can imagine.
-As I result, I’ve got a few posts I want to do on various aspects of the past month, so this is the first one.
+I’ll write about the many things I’ve been up to soon.